rOpenGov/guidelines-docs/psData-guidelines/README.md

 ## Metadata

 A `psData` object is a data frame with an attribute that describes which columns are panel attributes, and how they are formatted.
 The package then offers functions to easily manipulate the data within these settings.
-Researchers who work with panel data or time series from different sources should find this package helpful to merge multiple variables together.
+Researchers who work with panel data or time series from different sources in political science and related disciplines like economics should find this package helpful for gathering and merge multiple variables together.

 > __Note__: the best way to implement this is probably using an [S4 class](http://cran.r-project.org/doc/Rnews/Rnews_2003-1.pdf), which allows to have a panel superclass and other classes to handle, e.g., triadic data.
 Similar approaches are found in the `reshape` and `data.table` packages (IIRC).
 Writing up the spec will provide a nice paper appendix.